Meryl Davis and Charlie White: 2009–2010 season

 Davis/White competed at the 2009 Nebelhorn Trophy, finishing first in all the segments of the competition.
 Overall they won the gold medal with a score of 200.46 points, 30.87 ahead of silver medalists Alexandra Zaretsky / Roman Zaretsky.

 Davis/White won the 2009 Rostelecom Cup and the 2009 NHK Trophy, which qualified them for the 2009–2010 Grand Prix Final.
 At the Grand Prix Final, they won the original dance and placed second in the free dance to win the title overall, becoming the first American ice dancers to do so.
 At the 2010 National Championships, Davis and White won their second national title.
 They beat former training partners Belbin/Agosto, the first time they had ever done so, and led through all portions of the competition.

 At the 2010 Winter Olympics in Vancouver, British Columbia, Canada, Davis/White placed second to Canada's Virtue/Moir, winning silver.
-They skated a personal best in the free skate portion of ice dancing, garnering a score of 107.19 and received a personal best total score of 215.74.
+They skated a personal best in the free skate portion of ice dancing, garnering a score of 107.19 and receiving a personal best total score of 215.74.
 They also won the silver medal at the 2010 World Championships.